IntersectMBO/ouroboros-consensus/ouroboros-consensus-cardano/README.md

   slot number, it will create one on the next available slot number (and issue a warning about this fact).

+  By default, for better performance, blocks are only *re*applied, skipping eg validation of signatures and Plutus scripts.
+If desired (eg when investigating a Ledger bug), one can use `--full-ledger-validation` to also perform these checks.
+If there is an error on block application, the previous ledger state is stored.

 * `--count-blocks` prints out the number of blocks it saw on the chain

 * `--benchmark-ledger-ops` applies the main ledger calculations to each block in